 Strong steel frame supports over 150kg

-What’s great about this portable toilet is that it packs away into a green bag that measures around three inches.
-When it’s in use, the toilet seat fixes to a pop-up corrugated section that is nice and secure when someone sits on it.
-To use it, attach one of the 12 biodegradable waste bags underneath the seat that come with it.
+What’s great about this portable folding toilet is that it packs away into a green bag that measures around three inches.
+When it’s in use, the toilet seat fixes to a pop-up corrugated section that’s nice and secure when someone sits on it.
+To use it, attach one of the 12 biodegradable waste bags underneath the seat that comes with it.

 6. Blue Diamond Eco-Friendly Composting Toilet